The 3 Top Legal Tech Trends in 2022

 LexCheck: Contract Review and Negotiation Powered by AI

-Among legal tech trends in 2021, AI has transitioned from being considered a “new” technology to a necessary one.
-As a result of continued innovations in natural language processing and machine learning technologies, LexCheck’s contract negotiation platform has enabled corporate legal teams to handle contract review and negotiation challenges without needing to add in-house staff or outsource legal services.=
+Among legal tech trends in 2022, AI has transitioned from being considered a “new” technology to a necessary one.
+As a result of continued innovations in natural language processing and machine learning technologies, LexCheck’s contract review platform has enabled corporate legal teams to handle contract review and negotiation challenges without needing to add in-house staff or outsource legal services.

 Legal departments that leverage AI from firms like LexCheck for contract review and negotiation can expect: